Paweł Jarczewski: Business career

-From May 2013 till March 2016 he served as president of the management board of Grupa Azoty.
+From May 2013 till March 2016 he served as the president of the management board of Grupa Azoty.
 Within Grupa Azoty, he was responsible for managing the Capital Group, owner supervision over the entities included in the Group and the Centre of Agro Business in Grupa Azoty.
 He manages the IT politics, structural-ownership transformations and performance of strategy and personal policy in Grupa Azoty.
 In the period when he was the president of Grupa Azoty, the following facilities were opened: